Ultralimits, Amenable actions and Entropy: Introduction

-As indicated above, Theorem \ref{Theorem B} and Theorem \ref{Theorem A} are direct corollaries of Theorem \ref{Theorem C}.
-For the formal deduction see subsections \ref{subsection Entropy for hyperbolic groups}, \ref{subsection Entropy for free groups}. \\ Amenability of \(G\)-spaces was first studied by Zimmer, see \cite{ZIMMER1978350},\cite{Zimmer1984ErgodicTA}.\\ In order to prove Theorem \ref{Theorem C}, we provide a new perspective on this notion.
-For this we use the construction of ultralimit of uniformly BQI \(G\)-spaces from \cite[Definition 4.17]{sayag2022entropy}.
+Amenability of \(G\)-spaces was first studied by Zimmer, see \cite{zimmer1978amenable},\cite{Zimmer1984ErgodicTA}.
+Since then this property was generalized to various settings (see \cite{anantharaman2000amenable}) and studied extensively.
+In order to prove Theorem \ref{Theorem entropy for amenable intro}, we provide a new perspective on this notion.
+For this we use the construction of ultralimit of uniformly bounded quasi-invariant (BQI) \(G\)-spaces from \cite[Definition 4.17]{sayag2022entropy}.
 Based on this, our main tool is an ultralimit construction for (ergodic) amenable actions: \begin{thmx}[See Theorem \ref{Theorem Amenable actions and ultralimit}] Let \(G\) be a discrete countable group, and \(S\) is an ergodic amenable \(G\)-space.
 Then there is a BQI measure \(\nu\) on \(S\) (in the measure class) and a sequence of uniformly BQI measures \((\lambda_n)_{n\geq 0}\) on \(G\times\mathbb{N}\) such that for any non-principle ultrafilter \(\mathcal{U}\) on the natural numbers we have an isomorphism between the Radon-Nikodym factors: